 Our annual orchid show and sale is held the last weekend of September.
 This is a great chance to see hundreds of orchids in full bloom in the show area, pick up some new plants in the large sales area, see how orchids are used in artistic displays, buy a raffle ticket, attend some educational seminars on orchid culture, and learn more about the club.

 Dues are held to a minimum and normally cover the expenses associated with programs that are put on at each meeting.
 Membership fees cover the period from January through December.
 The fee is $15 for an individual or $20 for a family.
-To join the Society please come to our meeting where you can register, or contact the membership person on the Society Executive listed below.
+A student membership is $5 per year.

 For more information, contact anyone listed on the COOS Executive below.